shukriadams/whobrokethebuild/docs/dev.md

 ## Developer config and settings

 Wbtb requires a lot of configuration to work, and has several ways to manage this.
 Its most basic settings can be passed in as environment variables, while others should be defined in a config.yml file.
 By default, config.yml is expected in the application execution root directory './src/Wbtb.Core.Web/bin/Debug/net6.0/', but you can override this path with the environment variable `WBTB_CONFIG_PATH`.

-Visual Studio has built in ways of managing environment variables, but you can also place them in a file at the path './src/.env'.
-This file should contain name=value per line, and is already in .gitignore.
+Visual Studio has built in ways of managing environment variables, these will all work.
+For convenience Wbtb has an additional mechanism - you can place all env vars in a file at the path `./src/Wbtb.Core.Web/.env`.
+This file should contain one my_var=some_value pair per line, and is already in .gitignore.
+This is a convenient place to place dev-time connection strings etc.

-WBTB also supports getting config.yml from a git repo.
-You can add a git url string in a file at `./src/.giturl`, or set the git url with the `WBTB_GIT_CONFIG_REPO_URL` environment variable.
-The URL must be self-authenticating, ie, contain its own auth credentials, WBTB does not currently support SSH authentication.
-WBTB will attempt to check the repo out to './src/Wbtb.Core.Web/bin/Debug/net6.0/<your-data-root>/ConfigCheckout
+Wbtb also supports getting config.yml from a git repo.
+You can add a git url string in a file at `./src/Wbtb.Core.Web/.giturl`, or set the git url with the `WBTB_GIT_CONFIG_REPO_URL` env var.
+The URL must be self-authenticating, ie, contain its own auth credentials, Wbtb does not currently support SSH authentication.
+Wbtb will attempt to check the repo out to './src/Wbtb.Core.Web/bin/Debug/net6.0/<your-data-root>/ConfigCheckout

 ## Secrets

-WTBB has rudimentary support for secrets using environment variables and config templating.
-To avoid storing secrets in config.yml, you can instead add the template string "{{env.MY_VALUE}}" (without quotes) anywhere in your config file.
-If you also define an environment variable 'MY_VALUE', this value will be automatically used with reading the contents of config.yml.
+Wbtb has rudimentary support for secrets using environment variables and config templating.
+To avoid storing secrets in config.yml, you can add the template string "{{env.MY_VALUE}}" (without quotes) anywhere in your config file.
+If you also define an environment variable 'MY_VALUE', its value will be automatically used when reading the contents of config.yml.

 ## Coding and Debugging

-Debugging WBTB is admittedly not always a simple matter of loading the solution in Visual Studio and hitting F5.
+Debugging Wbtb is admittedly not always a simple matter of loading the solution in Visual Studio and hitting F5.

 ### Simple setup